yaokai-liu/Machine/README.md

 #### pattern of instruction form

-A pattern of an InstructionForm is consist of identifiers seperated with comma and bracketed with `[` and `]`.
+A pattern of an instruction form is consist of identifiers seperated with comma and bracketed with `[` and `]`.
-Items of a pattern called arguments or parameters.
+Items of a pattern are called parameters.
+Every parameter has two part: type and name.

+Type of parameter can be a register, a register group, a set, an immediate or a memory.

+Name of parameter commonly is an identifier, but it should not be any other record's name, also not be other same pattern parameter's name.

 Example
 ```
-[ax, local, bx]
+[ax a, local b, bx c]
 ```
 the order of the parameters does matter.